emaanriaz/ECS150-proj2/REPORT.md

 get_from_ready_queue: Dequeues a thread out of the running queue and returns it.

-get_tid_out_of_zombie_queue:
+get_tid_out_of_zombie_queue: If a thread is collected, it's no longer a zombie, and its TID is free to be used by other threads.
+This need is fulfilled by this function, which raises an exit flag to indicate that the thread is done, and removes the thread from the zombie queue accordingly.

 get_running_tid: Gets the runnning thread's TID by calling get_running(TID).

-schedule_next: This is by far the most
+schedule_next: This is by far the most complex self-created program in uthread.c we wrote, and it was created to schedule the next running thread in tricky situations that arose.
+It simply prints out a message indicating the test program's completion if the ready queue is 0 (thus also acting as a check to see if there's anything left in that queue, and as an indicator of test program completion).
+However, if there's still something in the ready queue, the "else" statement handles the scheduling situations involving the currently running thread and next thread in the reay queue.

 In addition to using GDB and tracing out the output, we put various printouts throughout the program (especially uthread.c) in order to debug the program.
-These printouts were placed strategically thoughout the program to display important values, especially the currently running thread, what was coming in and out of the queues, and various debugging flags.
+These printouts were placed strategically thoughout the program, especially in the self-created functions, to display important values, especially the currently running thread, what was coming in and out of the queues, and various debugging flags.
 While all of them were removed while cleaning out the code, it's safe to say that we couldn't have gotten this far without them, especially on resolving various segfaults and correcting incorrect pointer syntax.

 ### Preemption